Analytical Solutions of Open String Field Theory: String field theory basics

 The infinity of fields composing it are the momentum-dependent coefficients of the various modes.
 Each can be characterized by its level, that is its eigenvalue with respect to $L_0+1$ (ignoring the momentum part).
 Thus, the tachyon field $T$ is of level zero, while the photon field $A_\mu$ and the (auxiliary) field $C$ are of level one.
 The free equation of motion~(\ref{LinEOM}) should be accompanied by the free gauge transformation

 Thus, the equation of motion of the string field corresponds to the condition of being closed and the gauge transformation identifies string states whose difference is exact.
-The gauge string field itself consists of an off-shell linear combinations of states with ghost number zero.
+The gauge string field $\La$ itself\footnote{Throughout this manuscript we refer to $\La$ as the ``gauge string field''.
+This terminology might cause confusion, since in field theories, such as QED, one usually refers to $A_\mu$ as the ``gauge field'' and to $\La$ as the ``gauge parameter''.
+The string field $\Psi$ generalizes $A_\mu$ and also includes such a component field.
+Hence, it would have been natural to refer to $\Psi$ as the gauge string field.
+Nonetheless, we save this terminology for $\La$ in order to stress that it is not a parameter, but rather a collection of infinitely many component fields.
+We then refer to $\Psi$ as the ``physical string field'', or just as the ``string field'' for short.
+Both terminologies appear in the literature, i.e., in some papers the ``gauge string field'' or ``gauge field'' refers to $\La$ as we do here, while in others it refers to $\Psi$.} consists of an off-shell linear combinations of states with ghost number zero.
 This structure resembles that of differential forms, with $Q_B$ playing the role of the differential, since it obeys

 Note however, that unlike for forms in a finite dimensional space, here there are ``forms'' of an arbitrary integer degree, from minus infinity to infinity.
 The gauge transformation~(\ref{linGauge}) is accordingly reducible at an infinite order, since a transformation of the form